Alyoshenka

 Alyoshenka (Алёшенька, diminutive of the Russian male first name Alexey) or the Kyshtym Dwarf is believed by many to be a prematurely born female baby with many deformities found in the village of Kaolinovy, near Kyshtym, Chelyabinsk Oblast, Russia in May 1996.
 Subsequently, the remains were lost and only photos and videos survive.
-Various supernatural and mystical explanations arose.
+Various supernatural explanations arose.

 Discovery

-A small human fetus, given the name "Alyoshenka", was found by an elderly woman, Tamara Vasilyevna Prosvirina.
-The fetus had an unusual appearance, giving rise to rumours of its extraterrestrial origin.
+A small human fetus, given the name "Alyoshenka", was found in the woods near the house of an elderly woman, Tamara Vasilyevna Prosvirina, on her way to the well to collect water.
+Prosvirina then took Alyoshenka in as her "baby".
+The fetus did not have ears, an umbilical cord or genital organs.
+The skull lacked a lower jaw, and had an unusual appearance, giving rise to rumours of its extraterrestrial origin.
 The local population readily supported this rumour, collecting fees from reporters for interviews – at least two Japanese companies (Asahi TV and MTV Japan) made documentaries about the remains.

 Physical appearance

-Alyoshenka was a greyish fetus about 25 centimetres (9.8 in) in length.
+Alyoshenka was a greyish-green fetus about 25 centimetres (9.8 in) in length.
 Its hairless head had a number of dark spots.
 The eyes were large, occupying most of the face.
-The skull was smooth with strange ridges that all met in a central ridge, similar to the appearance of a leaf's veins.
+The skull was smooth with strange ridges that all met in a central ridge, similar to the appearance of an unopened water lily bud.
 The skull in particular did not resemble the skull of a healthy human.

+Death

+In 1996, Prosvirina banged on the doors of her neighbors, asking for medicine for Alyoshenka.
+Everybody thought she was going insane and contacted authorities.

+Later that day, Prosvirina was taken to a psychiatric clinic for evaluation.
+Prosvirina repeatedly told the clinic staff that she had to take care of her "baby".
+Due to her age of 74 and psychiatric conditions, the clinic staff thought that she was going insane and did not believe her, leading Alyoshenka to soon die of starvation.

 Later incidents

-Somewhere between a few days to a month after the discovery, Prosvirina was admitted to a hospital or psychiatric hospital (details vary on this) for treatment, and in some accounts the remains were passed to the local militsiya (police) by a neighbour.
+Somewhere between a few days to a month after the discovery, Prosvirina was admitted to a hospital or psychiatric hospital (details vary on this) for treatment; in some accounts, the remains were passed to the local militsiya (police) by a neighbour.
 In most accounts, once the body was given to authorities in order to get DNA testing, it "disappeared" and Prosvirina's family was unable to retrieve it from authorities.
 In 1999, Prosvirina was killed in a car accident in an attempt to escape from the hospital.